raymondchua/raymondchua.github.io/_projects/simple_sf_project.md

 ---
 layout: page
 title: Learning Successor Features the Simple Way
 description: A simple and elegant approach to learning Successor Features for Continual Reinforcement Learning.
+This project was accepted at NeurIPS 2024.
 img: assets/img/12.jpg
 importance: 1
 category: work